midiacom/alfa/README.md

 # Installation

-## Download the repository

-git clone git@github.com:anselmobattisti/alfa.git

 ## Docker and Docker Compose

 ### Docker

-You need a host with docker installed AND the API MUST BE enabled!
+You need a host with docker and docker-composed installed AND the Docker <strong>API MUST BE </strong> enabled!

 To install docker follow this steps: